Meet Dr. John Mansour

 I want my patients to be mini experts in their disease, so they understand not just what I’m recommending but why I’m recommending it to them.
 They’re making very big decisions, and I believe in keeping them informed.”

-He is Assistant Professor of Surgery and Associate Program Director of the residency program in the Department of Surgery.
+He is Associate Professor of Surgery and Associate Program Director of the residency program in the Department of Surgery.
 He also moderates the Gastrointestinal Cancers Disease Oriented Team conference at Simmons Cancer Center, and he is Chief of Surgical Oncology at Parkland Health & Hospital System.

 “To be a good surgical oncologist, you can’t be just one thing,” Dr. Mansour says.
 “You have to be a skilled surgeon and a scientist who understands what the next steps in cancer care are five, 10, 20 years down the line.
 You have to be an oncologist who understands cancer, chemotherapy, radiation therapy, and other therapies.
 And you need personal skills to bring together all of those pieces with a patient and their family, which is not always easy to do.”